 Piano Teacher/Music Theory

-Brook D’Aprile recently graduated from the Crane School with her B.M. in Composition.
+Brooke D’Aprile recently graduated from the Crane School with her B.M. in Composition.
 She has been teaching piano since high school and taking piano lessons herself since age 5.
 She continued with piano as her primary instrument throughout college.
-She will also start offering music theory lessons in the Fall.
+She has been teaching piano and music theory lessons since at FVA since 2019.